HomePhilosophy

 sketch rene descartes

 Descartes was well-known during his lifetime for his commitment to open dialogue with other philosophers.
-He invited other thinkers to publish responses to his work, then he collected them and responded to their reflections in turn.
-After a successful academic career, Descartes spent the last year of his life in Sweden, tutoring Queen Christina (although apparently the two didn’t get on!).
+He invited other thinkers to publish responses to his work.
+He then collected them and responded to their reflections in turn.
+After a successful academic career, Descartes spent the last year of his life in Sweden, tutoring Queen Christina (although apparently the two didn’t get on).
 Descartes died of pneumonia in February 1650, having earned fame as one of Europe’s most famous philosophers.

-Descartes and the Meditations on First Philosophy
+Descartes’ Philosophical Writings: Meditations on First Philosophy

 rene descartes meditations

 Descartes believes that perfect knowledge requires us never to have any reason whatsoever to doubt it.
 In other words, the absence of doubt is what makes perfect knowledge.
-This is a very high standard to apply to any given statement of supposed fact!
-Still, in the Meditations Descartes persists in trying to establish various items of knowledge that we can rely on with absolute certainty.
+This is a very high standard to apply to any given statement of supposed fact.
+Still, in the Meditations, Descartes persists in trying to establish various items of knowledge that we can rely on with absolute certainty.

 Cogito Ergo Sum, or “I Think, Therefore I am”, in the Meditations